bramus/viewport-resize-behavior/explainer.md

 Above that this mode does not resize the Visual Viewport.
 This, again, in contrast to iOS which does resize the Visual Viewport when the OSK gets shown.

 > ![21.png](./images/21.png)
 > _Figure: iOS (on the left) resizes the Visual Viewport.
 When the Virtual Keyboard is set to overlaysContent on Android (on the right) it does not resize the Visual Viewport.
-One advantage it does give you, is that yocan position elements above the OSK using only CSS.
+One advantage it does give you, is that you can position elements above the OSK using only CSS.
 The pink box here has `bottom: env(keyboard-inset-height, 0px);` applied._

 If we were to pursue this, we would force authors to implement workarounds when working with the Visual Viewport API.